jstipe1/CryptoClustering/README.md

 __Purpose__: In this Challenge we apply our understanding of the K-means algorithm and principal component analysis (PCA) to classify cryptocurrencies according to their price fluctuations across various timeframes.

+  __Step 1__: Scale the data utilizing the StandardScaler()
+  __Step 2__: Use the elbow method on the scaled data to find the best value for K
+  __Step 3__: Initialize, fit, and predict based on the K-means model, then plot the results
+  __Step 4__: Using the scaled data set perform a PCA and reduce the features to three principal components
+  __Step 5__: Use the elbow method on the PCA data to find the best value for K
+  __Step 6__: Initialize, fit, and predict based on the K-means model on the PCA data, then plot the results
+  __Step 7__: Determine the Weights of Each Feature on Each Principal Component

 __Intalls__: A number of installations are needed (and provided) to run the code necessary to complete this project

   import pandas as pd